 A year ago, we published a post on the importance of sales managers to assess their prior year’s performance and to incorporate the results of that self-assessment into their plans for the new year.
-If you believe front-line sales managers are the key to a team’s sales success, then the points raised in that post are as important today as they were when first posted in 2012. .
-So, as we being the new year, we thought it may be a good time for sales managers to take another look.
+If you believe front-line sales managers are the key to a team’s sales success, then the points raised in that post are as important today as they were when first posted in 2012.
+So, as we begin the new year, we thought it may be a good time for sales managers to take another look.

 Here it is …